akbartus/WebAR-Coloring/README.md

 ```

 ### **Tech Stack**
 The web AR coloring is powered by AFrame, Three.js and OpenCV.js and web AR libraries as MindAR.js, AR.js, SimpleAR.
+The 3D model of the raccoon was taken from MindAR.js repository.

 ### **Demo**
 The repository contains the following implementations/demos: